Nadai2010/Nadai-SHH/README.md

 <a href="https://github.com/Starknet-Es/StarknetEs-Aprendizaje">
 </div>

-# Source Nadai Dapp
+# Summary
-This application is a test version where I have been learning to implement various resources to facilitate the entry of new developers into the ecosystem.
+This is a test version of an application wich features serveral differents resources.
+The goal of this dApp is helping new developers to learn the Cairo programming language and onboarding them into Starknet in a fun and interactive way.

-In this application, you will find the following sections:
+Nadai's Cairo Learning dApp is made out of the following sections:

 ## Home:
 A form that detects the balance of the added tokens.
 A test token called `NAI` has been deployed on Cairo 1 (which allows free token minting), as well as tokens such as `ETH`, `DAI`, `WBTC`, or `USDT`.
 In the form, you need to enter the `Recipient`, `Amount`, and a secret word `Nadai` to unlock the `Send` button.